PrabeshTimilsina/NAAMII-task-1/README.md

 ```
 The output mask will be saved in ./output folder

+For specific expansion metrics like 2 mm, 4 mm

 ```bash
 python expanded_mask.py --masks path/to/masks and --expansion value of expansion
 ```

+For random expansion within original and 2mm expansion
 ```bash
 python random_expansion_contour.py --max_expansion max expansion value and --random_expansion random expansion value
 ```

+For landmard detetion, the output will be saved in csv file
 ```bash
 python landmark_detection.py
 ```